Keeping our Churches Safe from

 Jesus Christ calls us to loving relationships that are healthy and helpful to each other.
 The obligation to seek and serve Christ in all persons and to respect the dignity of every human being is binding for all the baptized.
 Educating and empowering the people of our diocese is central to creating and maintaining churches and activities that are safe for everyone.

 In our Diocese, we have policies in place to protect children and youth from abuse and adults from sexual exploitation and sexual harassment.
 We use a training program produced by the Church Pension Group in partnership with Praesidium, Inc.: Safeguarding God’s Children and Safeguarding God’s People.
+To learn more or schedule your trainings, please contact Canon Augusta Anderson.

 Who is required to take Safeguarding Training?